 I’m not going to lie, like most things in life, our time with Jucy wasn’t perfect and was full of hiccups (like me) but the best thing about it was that they were always there to help us get over these metaphorical and literal bumps in the road as soon as they could.

 For example, we ran out of gas for our cooker halfway through cooking lunch one day, left with a very sad half-cooked chicken but all we had to do was give Jucy support a call, purchase a new one, keep the receipt, and as soon as we dropped the car off Jucy were there to give us a full refund.

 Once we had the car we were back in full force with bucket lists and Pinterest boards.
 Although we really did want to do it all, our time limitations and budget didn’t seem to agree.

 Our original plan was to drive both Islands but by cutting it down to only the South we were able to experience more while not feeling rushed and the best part is now I have an excuse to dedicate another entire trip to test out the North Island.

-Although this is undoubtably one of the best trips I have ever been on, there are a few things that I would do different if I had the chance to do it all over again but before I ramble on with all of that here is the full trip itinerary
+Although this is undoubtedly one of the best trips I have ever been on, there are a few things that I would do differently if I had the chance to do it all over again but before I ramble on with all of that here is the full trip itinerary:

 We actually had a day or two in Christchurch before picking up the Jucy which allowed us to settle in a little and get our bearings.
 In a way I was very glad we didn’t have the Jucy straight away because with the amount of construction and roadblocks as this city still recovers from its devastating earthquakes, it seemed a little stressful to be driving in because it was stressful enough to be walking.